C# ref vs out — Silent Data Corruption from Wrong Keyword

 - Method overloading lets you reuse the same meaningful name for related behaviours with different inputs — just like Console.WriteLine handles strings, ints, and doubles all under one name.

-- ✕Mistake 1: Forgetting 'ref' or 'out' at the call site — Error: 'Argument must be passed with the ref keyword' — Fix: You must write the ref or out keyword both in the method signature AND at the call site.
-C# requires it at both places deliberately, so the caller is never surprised that their variable might change.
+Fix: Write the ref or out keyword at the call site explicitly.
+C# requires it at both places intentionally, so the caller is never surprised that their variable might change. - Optional parameters placed before required parameters

 Interview Questions on This Topic